-This Document of Professional Standards for the Department of Theatre and Dance at Pacific Lutheran University is intended as a complement and supplement to the Document of Professional Standards for the School of Arts and Communication at Pacific Lutheran University.
+This Document of Professional Standards for the Department of Theatre and Dance at Pacific Lutheran University is intended as a complement and supplement to the Document of Professional Standards for the College of Professional Studies at Pacific Lutheran University.

-The Department of Theatre and Dance at Pacific Lutheran University aligns with the mission statement of the entire university in that it seeks to educate students for lives of thoughtful inquiry, service, and care-for other persons, for the community, and for the earth.
+The Department of Theatre and Dance at Pacific Lutheran University aligns with the mission statement of the university in that it seeks to educate students for lives of thoughtful inquiry, service, and care-for other persons, for the community, and for the earth.

-Faculty members of the Department of Theatre and Dance are sought and retained based on their excellence as artists, scholars, performers, and educators, dedicated to achieving the highest levels of Theatre and Dance knowledge and performance.
+Faculty members of the Department of Theatre and Dance are sought and retained based on their excellence as educators, artists and scholars, dedicated to achieving the highest levels of Theatre and Dance knowledge and performance.